 With this IT reliant approach, the drawbacks of digitizing operational knowledge – high set up and maintenance costs, lack of control over the digitization, non-IT people’s concerns about the misinterpretation of knowledge in the process of encoding it – stem from the functionalities of the platforms implementing the digitization rather than from digitization itself.

-The drawbacks can be resolved by a connected worker platform which supports the self-serve, code-free capture and maintenance of operational knowledge from all members of the organisation, whether in the head office or in the field.
-This way, organisations remain in control of how they generate, mainatain and organise repositories of knowledge and are not limited by IT.
+The drawbacks can be resolved by an operational improvement network which supports the self-serve, code-free capture and maintenance of operational knowledge from all members of the organisation, whether in the head office or in the field.
+This way, organisations remain in control of how they generate, maintain and organise repositories of knowledge and are not limited by IT.

 For example, the manager of water operations for a utilities company can easily update water system operators in the field on the changes in SOPs.
 Instead of relying on IT and having no control over implementation time, the manager can implement the changes within the hour – as simple as updating her LinkedIn profile.